Home Insurance Escrow Shortage: Causes, Solutions & Payment Options

 Your Payment Options When a Shortage Is Found

-When your annual escrow analysis reveals a shortage, your lender is required to notify you in writing.
+When your annual escrow analysis reveals a shortage, RESPA (12 C.F.R. § 1024.17) requires your lender to notify you in writing and explain how the shortage will be repaid.
 The notice will detail the shortfall amount and outline your repayment options.
-You typically have 30 days to decide how to handle it.
 Here are your choices:

 Option 1: Pay the Lump Sum

 You can pay the entire shortage amount at once.
-This eliminates the deficit immediately, and going forward, your monthly mortgage payment will only increase by the new ongoing escrow contribution needed to cover higher insurance costs.
+If the shortage is less than one month's escrow payment, your servicer may require repayment within 30 days.
+Paying in full eliminates the deficit immediately, and going forward your monthly mortgage payment will only increase by the new ongoing escrow contribution needed to cover higher costs.

 Best for: Homeowners with savings available who want the smallest possible long-term monthly payment increase.